liihour/mastering_git/readme.md

 #### git checkout -b branchName : create branch to move to it immidaitely

 #### git branch new-branchName source-branch : create a new branch to another specific branch

+#### git push --set-upstream origin branchName OR git push -u origin branchName : publish local branch

+#### git push : used when publish local branch already

+#### git pull : pull other changes to our local